rishavb123/EMMA/README.md

 to run a `dev` experiment with `poi_emb_size` set to 0 and using an `MlpPolicy`.

+## Envs

+To add more environments to run experiments on, create a new file in the `emma/envs` folder and setup the gym enviornment there.
+Additionally, an external model trainer must be specified to specify the outputs of the external model.
+These outputs are specified by generating the model outputs for a rollout using the `rollout_to_model_output` function that should return the model output of shape `(batch_size, *model_output_shape)` where batch size is determined by the the size from the rollout_buffer (n_envs * n_steps).
+See `emma/envs/color_door_key.py` as an example.

 ## POI Algorithms

 ### POI Field Models